iorikyo79/iniLink/README.md

 1. **Click Share**: Use the "Share" button in the toolbar
 2. **Copy URL**: Copy the generated URL to share with others
 3. **Test**: Use "Test URL" to verify the link works correctly
+4. **Multi-Format**: Works with all supported file formats

 ### Search & Filter
-- **Global Search**: Use the toolbar search to find keys across all sections
+- **Global Search**: Use the toolbar search to find nodes across the entire structure
-- **Section Filter**: Use the tree view filter to find specific sections
+- **Node Filter**: Use the tree view filter to find specific nodes
 - **Modified Filter**: Toggle "Show Modified Only" to focus on changes

 ### Mobile Usage